the-vtex-files/the-vtex-files.github.io/discovery.md

 "Are you sure you can READ it?<br>
 I don't say that you wouldn't do a good job as an interpreter but hasn't VteX fully switched to compiling nowadays?
 And the interpretation of noise requires plenty of skill. hooman skill.<br>
 However it's some plain text and greyscale imagery, lossless compression, no harmful data, basically.
-The usb is formatted as FAT32 architecture, which can be navigated by a system like yours.
+The usb is formatted as FAT32 architecture can be navigated by a system like yours.

 This is a true statement.
 "Who is the sender?", usually all notifications, no exeption pass through the central server.